MalikaIhle/ProvisioningDataCombination/README.md

 - tblDVDInfo number of chicks is estimated after that (from previous nest check) but about correct...

+### R_RawFeedingVisits

+thi is all the raw data with only feeding visits (OF, IN or INorOF), where a succession OF-IN has been merged into one visit (run 20160324)

 ### R_combinedprovisionningALLforDB

 this as all the raw data until time of code run (last: 20160323)